Hossein96Rz/React-pizza/README.md

 ## Features

 - Data comes from and api
-- Ability to order pizzas with defferent quantity
+- Ability to order pizzas with different quantity
 - Ability to make the order in priority after ordere were completed and sent
 - Can search the order id and observe the status